pzstar/mini-ajax-woo-cart/readme.txt

 <a href="https://1.envato.market/2rKYB0">WooCommerce Cart</a>&nbsp;&nbsp;<a href="https://demo.hashthemes.com/ultimate-woocommerce-cart/slide-in-cart/">Demo Site</a>&nbsp;&nbsp;<a href="https://hashthemes.com/documentation/ultimate-woocommerce-cart-documentation/">Documentation</a>

 = 1.0.4 =
-* Plugin issue with mutisite fixed
+* Plugin issue with multisite fixed
-* Font Icons to updated to latest version
+* Font Icons to updated to the latest version

 = 1.0.4 =
 * Latest Wp Version Compatibility